Digital Nomad Life in St. George's, Grenada

 We asked people in St. George's if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting St. George's, it's important to respect the local customs and traditions.
 Dress modestly, especially when visiting religious sites or rural areas.
 Revealing clothing is generally considered inappropriate, except on the beach.
 Avoid discussing sensitive topics such as politics and religion, as these can lead to heated debates.
 It's also considered rude to interrupt someone while they're speaking, so always wait your turn in conversations.
 In Grenada, punctuality is not as strictly observed as in some other cultures.
 However, as a visitor, it's respectful to be on time for appointments or social gatherings.
 Do not take photos of locals without their permission.
 This is considered disrespectful and invasive.
 Always ask before taking someone's picture.
 Avoid littering as Grenadians take pride in their clean and beautiful environment.
 Always dispose of your trash properly.
 When dining, it's customary to use your right hand for eating and passing food, as the left hand is considered unclean.
 Finally, remember to greet people politely when entering shops or other establishments.
-A simple "good morning" or "good afternoon" can go a long way in showing respect for the local culture," said one expat in St. George's.
+A simple "good morning" or "good afternoon" can go a long way in showing respect for the local culture," said one expat who made the move to St. George's.

 Get Quote